claimed-framework/component-library/README.md

-# CLAIMED - The Component Library for AI, Machine Learning, ETL, and Data Science
+# CLAIMED - The domponent Library for AI, Machine Learning, ETL, and Data Science

 **TL;DR**
 - set of re-usable coarse-grained components (just a bunch of code)